bolnel/nelsite1/content/articles/explain-job-online-remote-family-friends.md

 You don’t need to prove that your job is “worthy” or “real”.

-If their questions tap into your own insecurities, instead of justifying things to them, focus on getting rid of the impostor syndrome or coming up with a strategy to change your work situation.
+If their questions tap into your own insecurities, instead of justifying things to them, focus on [getting rid of impostor syndrome](/articles/impostor-syndrome-how-overcome/) or coming up with a strategy to change your work situation.

 {{< figure src="/article_images/explain-job-online-remote-family-friends-img1.jpg" alt="Friends and family might not understand what you're doing working online" caption="photo by \@rdne on Pexels">}}